rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 ### 8.2.3 Instead-Of Triggers on Views

-When a trigger is defined on a view, we canb use `INSTEAD OF` in place of `BEFORE` or `AFTER`.
+When a trigger is defined on a view, we can use `INSTEAD OF` in place of `BEFORE` or `AFTER`.
 If we do so, then when an event awakens the trigger, the action of the trigger is done instead of the event itself.
 That is, an instead-of trigger intercepts attempts to modify the view and in its place performs whatever action the database designer deems appropriate.

 Example: Let us consider the following instead-of trigger: